project-gemmi/mmcif-benchmark/README.md

 Parsing PDB files: https://github.com/jgreener64/pdb-benchmarks
 (it doesn't include Gemmi, but parsing 1HTQ PDB file in Gemmi takes about 0.5s, it's 3-4x faster than parsing corresponding mmCIF file).

+## Thoughts

+mmJSON would be the format of choice in computing if it was one of the formats supported by the wwPDB.
+Currently wwPDB provides coordinates in 3 formats: PDBx/mmCIF (master format), PDB (legacy format) and PDBML (XML-based one).